 The train is old, of course it’s old, it’s museum worthy, what with all the seat numbers and signs in English and the carefully labelled “upper class” compartment that’s filled with huge seats, all broken and rusting.
 The overhead fans can’t have seen a whirr in sixty years.

 I am opposite a woman who sits cross-legged as she clutches a large pink basket full of treats.
-To her left sits an elderly monk, his red robes and bare feet tucked carefully beneath him as he chuckles quietly at his Monk Times, a Burmese newspaper with an appropriately large cartoon of a monk on the front, also chuckling.
+To her left sits an elderly monk, his red robes and bare feet tucked carefully beneath him as he chuckles quietly at his Monk Times, a Myanmar newspaper with an appropriately large cartoon of a monk on the front, also chuckling.

 And then the last bags are thrown, the children are kissed, the goodbyes are shouted and we are off… clack clack thud, clack clack thud.